from training.npr.org: https://training.npr.org/sources/kemi-yemi-ese/

 Titi Shodiya is an engineer, content creator and scientific auditor.
 She co-hosts the podcast Dope Labs and is the deputy quality manager at the National Institute of Standards and Technology.

 Sean Sherman is a chef born and raised in Pine Ridge, S.D., and a member of the Oglala Lakota tribe.
 His primary focus is the revitalization and evolution of Indigenous foods systems throughout North America.
 In 2014, he opened The Sioux Chef, a business providing catering and food education in the Minneapolis/Saint Paul area.

 Michael W. Twitty is a culinary historian and food writer who documents and educates on African American culinary traditions of the historic South and its connections with the wider African Atlantic world, as well as parent traditions in Africa.

 Adriana Amaral is a professor at the School of Creative Industries at Universidade do Vale do Rio dos Sinos (UNISINOS) in Brazil.
 She is an expert on pop culture and fan studies in the context of digital culture and media.

-Malakai is the founder and CEO of the nonprofit Made in Her Image, which provides opportunities to women and nonbinary youth of color to curate their own films, scripts, content and more.
-She describes her mission as “to be a disruptor by telling world-building and fantastical narratives that turn archetypes of the Black diaspora on its head.
+Malakai is a director who describes her mission as “to be a disruptor by telling world-building and fantastical narratives that turn archetypes of the Black diaspora on its head.”
+She is the founder and CEO of the nonprofit Made in Her Image, which provides opportunities to women and nonbinary youth of color to create their own films, scripts, content and more.

 Ayanna Thompson is a professor of English at Arizona State University and the director of the Arizona Center for Medieval and Renaissance Studies.
 She is a Shakespeare scholar, a consultant, and an expert on race in performance in Renaissance drama.
 She is the author of several books, including “Blackface” (2021).